havakv/safescope/README.md

 [![License](https://img.shields.io/badge/License-BSD%202--Clause-orange.svg)](https://github.com/havakv/safescope/blob/master/LICENSE)

 **safescope** is a small python package useful for development in jupyter notebooks.
-The goal is to prevent function from using global variables, and in stead raise a `NameError`.
+The goal is to prevent functions from using global variables and instead raise a `NameError`.
 This is achieved by  mimicking a module, and define all functions in that module (named `side_scope`).

 ## Example

 The main part of **safescope** is the decorator `@safescope`.
-This mimics actually writing the function in a file `side_scope.py`, and importing the function to the notebook.
-Hence, functions decorated with `@safescope` will not have access to variables declared in the notebook.
+This mimics writing the function in a file `side_scope.py` and importing this function to the notebook.
+Hence, functions decorated with `@safescope` will not have access to variables declared in the notebook environment.

 In the example below, only `foo(1)`  will execute, as `bar(1)` returns a `NameError`.
 ```python